Kuvelet/Unified_Business_Semantic_Model/README.md

 ## Tables

+Below is a list of tables loaded and structured within Power BI.
+Each table serves a distinct purpose and is either linked to SQL servers, loaded as-is from flat files or transformed through Power Query (M language).
+Some tables are created dynamically (e.g., Date Table), while others are merged or cleaned versions of raw exports from the company’s accounting system or supporting databases.

 ### Date Table

 The Date Table serves as the foundational time dimension for the entire data model, enabling consistent and accurate time-based analytics and comparisons.
 It provides a standardized way to analyze data across different time periods such as yearly, quarterly, monthly, weekly, and daily views.